14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \APE \approx \frac{3Ac^{(p)}}{2g}\int_{\newoverline{p_S}}^0\newoverline{T}\newoverline{\left(\frac{T'}{\newoverline{T}}\right)^2}dp. \end{align} \]

-For $A$ you choose the entire earth's surface and set $T' \sim 15$ K, $\newoverline{T} \sim 270$ K, then follow
+For $A$, one chooses the entire earth's surface and sets $T' \sim 15$ K, $\newoverline{T} \sim 270$ K; then one obtains

 \[ \begin{align} \frac{\APE/A}{\KE} &\sim \frac{3\newoverline{T'^2}c^{(p)}}{\newoverline{T}\mathbf{v}_h^2} \sim 25. \end{align} \]